-Patrons must bring their library card, or provide a library barcode on a smart device and verbal confirmation of address to the staff when checking out materials from the library.
+Patrons must bring their own library card, or provide a library barcode using the CAFÉ APP when checking out materials from the library.
+Patrons will be allowed one time to show an ID in place of their library card.
 Patrons of the public library assume responsibility for library items checked out to them.
 Included in this responsibility is the obligation by the patron to reimburse the library for all damaged or lost materials as well as settling any charges accrued by the patron for overdue materials.

 A State of Wisconsin driver’s license or a State of Wisconsin identification card, or a photo ID plus a piece of official mail (such as a utility bill, rent receipt, or bank statement) with a Wisconsin Address is required to be issued a library card.
 All eligible applicants must complete an Application for Library Borrower Privileges.
 An individual under the age of 17 must have a guardian/parental signature on the completed application form.

 Patrons who are working at a local business for a temporary period who do not have a Wisconsin state ID or License will not be allowed to check out materials from other libraries in the Bridges Library Consortium.
 The maximum number of KJML items that these patrons will be allowed to check out at a time is five (5).

 Several circulation periods are in place for different formats: